Introduction to HTML

 </form>

-: For multi-line text input, <select>
+<textarea>: For multi-line text input, <select> and <option>: For dropdown menus.

 <label for="message">Message:</label>